-I am going to review 2 different plugins that I'm aware of that will allow you to create these comparison charts for free.
+I'm going to review a few different plugins that will allow you to create these comparison charts for free.

 Overall, here's the steps needed to create an Amazon product comparison chart using the TablePress WordPress Plugin:

 - Gather all the data you need from Amazon or other websites and input directly into TablePress or in a spreadsheet to build your product comparison charts from

-- You can also change how the chart looks with a few options in TablePress
+- You can also change how the product comparison charts look with a few options in TablePress

 Overall, it's a very manual process to create product comparison charts, but it's not overly complicated.